turannu/XML-Project/README.md

 - System shall must validate state code inputs

 **Category Filtering** FR-02

+### Functional Requirement 2:

+#### Scenario

+As a user, I want to filter breweries by their beer styles (Brewerier, Cideries ,Brewpubs, etc.), so that I can find breweries that make my preferred beer types.

 - System shall allow filtering by establishment type -Breweries
    -Cideries